 How To Effectively Use Your Copyright Policy, Guidelines or Best Practices Document

 A copyright compliance document should be evergreen (i.e., always current).
-You should review and update it periodically to reflect changes in copyright law, technology, organizational policies, and the way in which you use copyright-protected materials in your organization.
+Review and update it periodically to reflect changes in copyright law, technology, organizational policies, and how you use copyright-protected materials in your organization.

-For the most part, a copyright policy, guidelines or best practices is a document for management, staff and librarians in your organization, not for your lawyers.
-Keep it focused towards this audience and include practical examples to make the document as useful as possible.
+For the most part, a copyright policy, guidelines or best practices document is a tool for management, staff and librarians in your organization, not for your lawyers.
+Some tips to get you started include:

 Getting Started on Developing a Copyright Policy

-Copyright policies exist in a variety of forms, styles and lengths, and writing one may seem like a daunting task.
+Copyright policies exist in a variety of forms, styles and lengths.
+Writing one may seem like a daunting task.
 Where do you begin?
 First, read copyright policies from other organizations.

-Next, prepare an outline of the important issues.
-What are the important copyright and licensing issues to include in your policy?
+Next, prepare an outline of the important copyright and licensing issues to include in your policy.
+What are they?
 Only you can answer that question.
 What issues arise in your library or organization?
-Some common issues include:
+Common issues include:

 - Posting content online